 If you prefer, you can bypass all those places, bring your own picnic, and head to the sand.

 For splendid views of the entire area or for fishing, head to the long pier.
 You pay $2 to get in and $8 for fishing.
 Get a hand stamp to reenter the pier throughout the day.

 During the summer months, on Wednesday nights, stick around for the fireworks show.

 MAXIMUM MAGIC show

 The show performers received many awards for their entertaining magic tricks.
-During our visit, we enjoyed an hour and a half of magic and laughs.
+We enjoyed an hour and a half of magic and laughs during our visit.

 The best thing about this show is the audience participation.
-For every act, the magician Noah asked for an adult or a kid volunteer.
+The magician, Noah, asked for an adult or a kid to volunteer for every act.
 Every participant loved being involved.

-The theater does not serve dinner, but they do offer snacks and drinks.
-During a 15 minute intermission, you can watch more tricks at the magic shop counter and buy some to try at home.
+The theater does not serve dinner but offers snacks and drinks.
+During a 15-minute intermission, you can watch more tricks at the magic shop counter and buy some to try at home.